EXSyst/normalizer-extra-bundle/README.md

     # automatically turned into a Response.
 Disabled by default.
     serializer_view_listener: false

+    # Allows a controller to throw a HttpException and have it
+    # automatically turned into a Response.
+Disabled by default.
+    serializer_exception_listener: false

   normalizers:
     # A normalizer geared towards Doctrine collections, which also
     # supports most iterables (though in a limited way).